lyndon025/playtested/src/content/article/2023-06-20-low-poly-254-player-warfare--first-impressions---battlebit-remastered.md

 ---
-title: "Low poly 254 player warfare! | First Impressions - BattleBit Remastered"
+author: lyndonguitar
+category: Review
-description: "While still in its early access stage, BattleBit Remastered showcases potential for an exciting and dynamic gameplay experience.
-With its low-poly graphics and immersive sound design, the game aims to deliver a fast-paced and action-packed experience for up to 254 players per server."
+description: While still in its early access stage, BattleBit Remastered showcases potential for an exciting and dynamic gameplay experience.
+With its low-poly graphics and immersive sound design, the game aims to deliver a fast-paced and action-packed experience for up to 254 players per server.
+featured: false
 pubDate: 2023-06-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "battlebit-remastered"]
+tags:
-featured: false
+- taptap
+- battlebit-remastered
-thumb: ""
+thumb: ''
+title: Low poly 254 player warfare! | First Impressions - BattleBit Remastered
 ---

 While still in its early access stage, BattleBit Remastered showcases potential for an exciting and dynamic gameplay experience.
 With its low-poly graphics and immersive sound design, the game aims to deliver a fast-paced and action-packed experience for up to 254 players per server.